 Top of mind, what are the first five Everest books that come to mind for you?
 And who wrote them?

-The title alone on this evokes the tome – did we ever assume there was an easy way on Everest?
+The title alone evokes the tome – did we ever assume there was an easy way up Everest?
 It certainly must rank as one of the boldest and the best of Everest book titles.
 It immediately takes the worlds’ tallest peak and adds a challenge on top of that, of humans taking the earths tallest point and making it their own, not satisfied with simply getting to the top.

 It is hard to get a better cast of characters, from the enigmatic Dougal Haston to the taciturn Doug Scott, the climbers who excel at their craft.
-Bonington, while ever the diplomat, doesn’t bury the egos or the drive too deeply to see the workings of a highly competitive and talented team.
+Bonington, while ever the diplomat, doesn’t bury the egos or the drive too deeply for us to see the workings of a highly competitive and talented team.
 With the final chapters a bold push for the summit, an incredibly high bivouac, and then the tragic disappearance of Mick Burke, it is an adventure that wraps up with Bonington finishing the book with a sense of gratitude:

 “We, however, shall always feel fortunate and privileged to have been able to unravel the complex problems that were presented by the world’s highest and steepest mountain face.”